-From round brilliant diamonds to pear-shaped diamonds, there are several fancy shapes when it comes to diamonds.
+From round brilliant diamonds to pear-shaped diamonds, there are several fancy diamond shapes.
 We have so many different styles, and yes it can be very hard to choose between them all!
-The shape of the diamond you choose is a wonderful way to reflect your personality.
-If you're wondering how to choose an engagement ring, or searching for engagement ring tips, then read on to find out which is the perfect diamond for you.
+The diamond shape you choose is a wonderful way to reflect your personality.
+If you're wondering how to choose an engagement ring, or searching for engagement ring tips, then read on to find out which is the perfect diamond shape for you.

 Round Brilliant Diamonds